conf8o/speelysis/README.md

 # speelysis

-A library for speech analysis.
+A library for studying speech analysis.